sbwinston/Sam-Remote-/.github/ISSUE_TEMPLATE/Custom.md

 ---
-name: 'Cross Sell Configuration '
+name: 'Requesting Review of SDR SAL and Rep New Logo Credit '
-about: 'Open for configuring ARR in '
+about: 'Approval and Compensation '

 ---

-### SFDC link

-**Add this here**
-- Example 1
-- Example 2
-- Example 3
+sdfsd